 - Make a quick batter by mashing ingredients with a fork.

-- Heat a pan (I used a well seasoned cast iron pan) over a medium-low heat.
+- Heat a pan (I used a well-seasoned cast iron pan) over medium-low heat.
 When hot, add enough fat to cover the bottom of the pan and reduce heat to low.
 Choose a heat stable fat, such as coconut oil, ghee, tallow, or lard.

 - Form the batter into patties and carefully place into the hot skillet.
 The recipe above makes three fritters.